sbb-design-systems/lyne-components/src/components/sbb-header/readme.md

 ### Slots

 It has two slots:
-the first one can contain one or more [sbb-header-action](../sbb-header-action/readme.md) or other action items like `sbb-button` or `sbb-link`, and it is displayed at the left end of the component; the second slot is displayed at the right end, and it can contain a logo, which by default is the [sbb-logo](../sbb-logo/readme.md).
+the first one can contain one or more [sbb-header-action](/docs/components-sbb-header-sbb-header-action--docs) or other action items like [sbb-button](/docs/components-sbb-button--docs) or [sbb-link](/docs/components-sbb-link--docs), and it is displayed at the left end of the component; the second slot is displayed at the right end, and it can contain a logo, which by default is the [sbb-logo](/docs/components-sbb-logo--docs).

 ```html
 <sbb-header>